eaczechova/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model, it is an object representation of the html elements of a webpage loaded in the browser.
+DOM gives us an interface with which we can interact.

 2. What is an event?

+Event is a user interaction with a site such as a click, moving the mouse, scrolling the page, pressing a key etc.

 3. What is an event listener?

+Event listener is a method that attaches an event handler (a callback function) to the specified element.

 4. Why would we convert a NodeList into an Array?

+Converting NodeList into an Array may be necessary if we need to use Array methods, such as map(), filter() etc. , though with NodeList it is possible to use one array method, forEach(), to iterate over.
+It can be converted to an Array using Array.from().

 5. What is a component?

+Component is a reusable piece of code that can be used to build elements sharing same functionality and styling.

 ### Git Set up